profpay-ecosystem/ProfPay/README.md

   -alias profpay
 ```

 ### 🧩 2.
-Export Required Environment Variables
+Create a Configuration File
-Before building, export the following variables that will be used during the Docker build process:
+Before building, create a `.env` file in the root directory of the project:

 ```bash
 KEYSTORE_FILE=profpay-release-key.jks